March 10, 2022

 At the end of February, we held part 1 of our seminar series on carbon offsetting.
 Here are some key points from the seminar and a link to the recording for those who want to watch it in full.

-The 1.5°C target under the Paris Agreement - this is the target we aim to achieve.
-We do not want the global temperature increase to go higher than this, as the consequences for people and nature will be too severe.
-Today, at the beginning of 2022, we unfortunately already have a temperature increase of around 1.2°C. The IPCC has now concluded that time is too short to reduce emissions alone, and that other measures are needed to absorb and sequester what we have already emitted.
-By 2050, the world's greenhouse gas emissions must be balanced against the amount sequestered.
-For businesses and organizations, this means using all the tools in the box, one of which is voluntary carbon offsetting, which, if used responsibly, can accelerate action to curb dangerous climate change.
+The 1.5°C target under the Paris Agreement—that is the goal we are striving to achieve.
+We do not want global temperatures to rise any higher than that, as the consequences for people and nature would be far too severe.
+Today, at the start of 2022, we unfortunately already have a temperature increase of around 1.2°C. The IPCC has now determined that time is too short to rely solely on reducing emissions; other measures are needed simultaneously to capture and sequester what we have already emitted.
+By 2050, global greenhouse gas emissions must be balanced against the amount that is sequestered.
+For companies and organizations, this means that every tool in the toolbox must be utilized, and one such tool is voluntary carbon offsetting, which, if used responsibly, can accelerate efforts to curb dangerous climate change.

 Voluntary offsetting is currently a very small part of the measures used in the pursuit of the 1.5˚C target, and it would need to be scaled up significantly during this decade.
 With each passing year, the costs of dealing with various impacts linked to climate change will become higher and higher.
 Meeting the cost today, for example through carbon offsetting, is cheaper than dealing with climate change in the future when it has worsened.